knoxhack/GalacticExpansion/JARS_README.md

 The all-in-one JAR has been designed to avoid conflicts between modules by:
 - Using a single unified modid `galacticexpansion` instead of individual module IDs
-- Disabling individual module mods.toml files
+- Removing or disabling individual module mods.toml files
+- Removing ModProvider class files that could cause conflicts
+- Updating JSON configuration files to reference the unified ModID
 - Creating a unified configuration at the JAR root level
 - Providing proper asset paths for all modules

 This approach eliminates dependency errors that would occur if modules tried to reference each other.
+The packaging script automatically handles all necessary transformations to ensure a properly unified JAR.

 ## Installation